Q. How long is the program?

 Q. How much RN work experience is required?

-A. One year full time RN critical care experience in a US or Federal hospital in the last 5 years.
-CCRN is required by the time of application.
+A. One year full time RN critical care experience in a US or Federal hospital in the last 5 years (COA requirement).
+CCRN is required by the time of the application deadline (this ensures that the applicant has the minimum COA requirement for critical care experience).

 Q. Is there a part time study option?